macabeus/kappa/README.md

 <img alt="Walkthrough" src="./media/readme/walkthrough.png" />

 Make sure to follow the Kappa Setup walkthrough to get the extension working on your project.

+> :warning: This extensions runs only on single-root workspaces.
+Open a folder or workspace first to use it.

 ## ✨ AI Prompt Builder